foundry-vtt-community/wiki.js/setup/linux-installation.md

 pm2 stop foundry
 ```

 <a id="G2" href="#G2">G2.</a> Create a backup/archive of the current installation by moving the folder to a new location.
+You may need to name the destination folder something like `foundry-archive-2023-06-02` in the case of multiple updates.

 ```
 mv foundry foundry-archive